richhuwtaylor/richhuwtaylor/README.md

 ### 🙋‍♂️ Introducing Myself

 Hello!
-I'm Rich, a data analyst with a background in software engineering and product management.
+I'm Rich, a data analyst with a background in data product management and software development.

 This portolio page is where I track my personal development and showcase what I've been working on.